Neural Low-Discrepancy Sequences: Results

 \subsubsection{Quasi-Monte Carlo Integration}

 LDS are most often employed in QMC integration to approximate a $d$-dimensional integral over $[0,1]^d$, with the goal of achieving faster convergence than standard Monte Carlo.
-To illustrate the effectiveness of \textsc{NeuroLDS} in this setting, we consider the 8-dimensional Borehole function, a benchmark in uncertainty quantification, sensitivity analysis, and approximation algorithms \cite{AnOwe01, MORRISBOREHOLE1993, KERSAUDY2015}.
+To illustrate the effectiveness of \textsc{NeuroLDS} in this setting, we consider the 8-dimensional Borehole function, a benchmark in uncertainty quantification, sensitivity analysis, and approximation algorithms \citep{AnOwe01, MORRISBOREHOLE1993, KERSAUDY2015}.
 The function models the flow rate of water through a borehole connecting two aquifers separated by an impermeable rock layer.
 Our objective is to approximate the expected flow rate, i.e., the integral of the Borehole function over the 8-dimensional parameter space; see Appendix~\ref{app:borehole} for details.

 Since no analytical solution is available, we pre-compute a high-fidelity reference value using plain Monte Carlo with $N=2^{21}$ samples.
-Against this benchmark, we compare several low-discrepancy constructions: classical Sobol' and Halton sequences, our proposed \textsc{NeuroLDS}, and a greedy baseline obtained via Nelder--Mead optimization \cite{NM_optimization1965}; see \cite[Appendix B.2.1]{pmlr-v80-chen18f} for implementation details.
+Against this benchmark, we compare several low-discrepancy constructions: classical Sobol' and Halton sequences, our proposed \textsc{NeuroLDS}, and a greedy baseline obtained via Nelder--Mead optimization \citep{NM_optimization1965}; see \citet[Appendix B.2.1]{pmlr-v80-chen18f} for implementation details.
 Both \textsc{NeuroLDS} and the NM-Greedy construction are optimized against the weighted symmetric $L_2$ discrepancy (see Appendix~\ref{app:discrepancies}), using a computed weight vector $\boldsymbol{\gamma}$ that down-weights irrelevant coordinates identified by sensitivity analysis and penalizes irregularity more evenly across dimensions; details are again given in Appendix~\ref{app:borehole}.
+A visualization of the weighted star–discrepancy behavior for all methods is provided in Appendix~\ref{fig:disc-l2star-dim8}.

 The experimental protocol is deterministic: for each sequence type we generate a single fixed instance of the first $N$ points, without randomization or scrambling, and compute the absolute error of the sample mean estimator of the Borehole integral.
 Table~\ref{tab:borehole_errors} reports these errors across a range of $N$, with the smallest error in each row highlighted in bold.